Skip to content

 Frequently asked questions

-Should I be concerned about storm-chasing contractors in Springfield?
+What should I know about storm-chaser contractors in Springfield?

-Yes.
-Springfield is a primary target for out-of-state roofing contractors after major hail events.
-Expect door-to-door solicitation within 24–48 hours of significant storms.
-Verify any contractor's Missouri licensing and local references before signing a repair agreement.
+Springfield is a primary target for out-of-state roofing contractors after significant hail events.
+Expect door-to-door solicitation within 24–48 hours of major storms.
+Verify any contractor's Missouri roofing license, request local references, and never sign a contract on the spot.
+Obtain multiple written estimates from established local companies before making a decision, and report any high-pressure sales tactics to the Missouri Department of Commerce and Insurance.

 Wind/hail deductible notice